 - not fitted.
-If a gusset plate is fitted the connection between the corrugation and the upper corners of the gusset are to be assessed - (e) end brackets and attached web stiffeners of typical longitudinal stiffeners of double bottom and deck, and adjoining vertical stiffener of transverse bulkhead. - 2.3.1.2 The selection of critical locations on the structural members described in 2.3.1.1 to perform fine mesh analysis is to be in accordance with Appendix B/3.1. - 2.3.1.3 Where the stress level in areas of stress concentration on structural members not specified in 2.3.1.1 exceeds the acceptance criteria of the cargo tank analysis, a fine mesh analysis is to be carried out to demonstrate satisfactory scantlings. - 2.3.1.4 Where the geometry can not be adequately represented in the cargo tank finite element model, a fine mesh analysis may be used to demonstrate satisfactory scantlings.
+If a gusset plate is fitted the connection between the corrugation and the upper corners of the gusset are to be assessed - (e) end brackets and attached web stiffeners of typical longitudinal stiffeners of double bottom and deck, and adjoining vertical stiffener of transverse bulkhead.
+If longitudinal stiffeners are fitted above the deck then the connection in way of the transverse bulkhead are to be assessed.

+- 2.3.1.2 The selection of critical locations on the structural members described in 2.3.1.1 to perform fine mesh analysis is to be in accordance with Appendix B/3.1. - 2.3.1.3 Where the stress level in areas of stress concentration on structural members not specified in 2.3.1.1 exceeds the acceptance criteria of the cargo tank analysis, a fine mesh analysis is to be carried out to demonstrate satisfactory scantlings. - 2.3.1.4 Where the geometry can not be adequately represented in the cargo tank finite element model, a fine mesh analysis may be used to demonstrate satisfactory scantlings.
 In such cases the average stress within an area equivalent to that specified in the cargo tank analysis (typically s by s) is to comply with the requirement given in Table 9.2.1.
 See also Note 1 of Table 9.2.3.